ymgyt/syndicationd/CONTRIBUTING.md

 ### Update rust version

 The project's rust version is managed in the [rust-toolchain.toml](./rust-toolchain.toml).
-If you encounter the following error after upgrading the rust version and running `nix develop`
+If you encounter the following error after upgrading the Rust version and running `nix develop`:

 ```
 error: Stable 1.x.y is not available
 ```

-In that case, please execute `just nix update rust-overlay`.
+In that case, execute `just nix update rust-overlay`.

 ## License